 Devices and supplies come in all shapes and sizes.
 Your healthcare provider may prescribe any of these to you, depending on your medical condition.
 The option to use prosthetic devices can be vital for those with specific medical needs.

 The way prosthetic devices are advancing is no exception.
-New devices are giving patients the option of customizing them, allowing patients to feel more like themselves.
+New options give patients the chance to customize.

 Examples of devices range from artificial teeth, eyes, facial bones, the palate, artificial hip, knee and other joints, legs, arms, and more.

 Below we’ll discuss WHICH devices have coverage and HOW Medicare covers them.